-- 1. Go to Models $\rightarrow$ Overview in the navigation bar. - Select model you want to edit by clicking on model name or using Model details are opened. - Select Edit to adjust model name or description.
+- 1. Go to Models → Overview in the navigation bar. - 3.
+Select Edit to adjust model name or description.

 Real time factor can be edited in the Model properties tab.
-See also "Edit Real Time Factor" below.
+See also "Edit Real Time Factor" on the next page.

 5.11.15 Edit Real Time Factor